 How To Get Rid Of Whiteflies On Your Cannabis Grow

-Consider these strategies to combat whitefly outbreak during flowering;
+Consider these strategies to combat whitefly outbreaks during flowering;

 Insecticidal soaps or fatty acid salts are an effective remedy for whiteflies.
 They act by weakening the outer layer of aphid shells.
 The fact that they do not leave a high amount of residue means they’re safe to use.

-Since soap does not stick on the plant, you need to follow up on the application.
+Since soap does not stick on the plant, you must follow up on the application.

 Neem oil is a natural remedy for different types of bugs.
 Since water and neem oil separates faster and easily, for effective and even spraying, using a mister is necessary.
 A great alternative is a one-hand pressure sprayer.

 Although neem oil is effective, you need to exercise caution when using it.
 This is because it causes an unpleasant taste and smells on the buds especially when used on flowering plants.

 Spinosads are organic and completely safe.
 The effective insecticide is made from fermented soil bacteria.
 The bacteria used is known as actinomycete Saccharopolyspora spinose.
 It functions by acting on the nervous system of insects.

 Spinosad is not toxic to beneficial insects.
 However, it is completely toxic to whiteflies.
 It is imperative to note that Spinosad is only efficient for 24 hours.
 Consequently, just mix enough product for use with water.
 What is left after use goes to waste.